dvarkin-ru/eprom_programmer/README.md

 # Features

-* Load and unload data over UART in Intel HEX format
+* Load and unload data over 5V UART in Intel HEX format

-* Small count of parts
+* Small count of components

+* Based on wide range of cheap microcontrollers.

 # Schematic